Joiry/HSL_Carp/var_loop_script.md

 the variable's value by putting `$` in front of it just like any other **variable**.
 Recall, the `$` tells the shell interpreter to treat the **variable** as a variable name and substitute its value in its place, rather than treat it as text or an external command.

 Let's write a for loop to show us the first two lines of the fastq files we downloaded earlier.
 You will notice shell prompt changes from `$` to `>` and back again as we were typing in our loop.
 The second prompt, `>`, is different to remind us that we haven’t finished typing a complete command yet.
-A semicolon, `;`, can be used to separate two commands written on a single line.

 ~~~
 $ cd ../untrimmed_fastq/